Nina Dobrev’s ‘Vampire Diaries’ Return Officially Confirmed

 A photo posted by Nina Dobrev (@ninadobrev) on

 Nina Dobrev left TVD at the end of Season 6 in 2015 when her contract was up with the network.
-After lengthy talks with showrunner Julie Plec and The CW’s president Mark Pedowitz, Nina Dobrev has officially signed on to return to the series for its upcoming finale.
+After lengthy talks with showrunner Julie Plec and the CW’s president Mark Pedowitz, Nina Dobrev has officially signed on to return to the series for its upcoming finale.

 Showrunner Julie Plea confirmed the news of Nina Dobrev reprising her role of Elena.

 “I’m thrilled to bring this show to an end the way we always intended – with Nina back to help us say goodbye,” Plec said.

 Co-creator Kevin Williamson added, “I’m so excited to have Nina back to ensure our farewell episode is truly epic!”

-Ever since the network announced that Season 8 will be The Vampire Diaries last season, fans of Nina Dobrev and Ian Somerhalder were eagerly waiting to get some positive news about their reunion.
+Ever since the network announced that Season 8 will be The Vampire Diaries’ last season, fans of Nina Dobrev and Ian Somerhalder were eagerly waiting to get some positive news about their reunion.
 Prior to this, Plec assured the viewers that the network will try their best to bring back Nina Dobrev for the finale episode.

 “It’s what she and I kind of agreed on when she decided to move on, and it’s what I’ve got in my head… She was very clear about what she wanted the next step in her life to be, and she’s doing a great job of achieving that.
-So I’m sticking with my side of the plan, which is to bring her back at the very end,” Plec told TV Line when it was asked about Nina’s return to The Vampire Diaries as Elena Gilbert.
+So I’m sticking with my side of the plan, which is to bring her back at the very end,” Plec told TV Line when asked about Nina’s return to The Vampire Diaries.

-Not only the show creators, but even Ian Somerhalder has recently dished out the possibility of Nina Dobrev reprising her role of Elena Gilbert in The Vampire Diaries.
+Not only the show’s creators, but even Ian Somerhalder has recently dished out the possibility of Nina Dobrev reprising her role of Elena Gilbert in The Vampire Diaries.

 During his recent conversation with Variety, Nikki Reed‘s husband told the outlet that as an actor he has absolutely no idea what Kevin and Julie have kept in store for the characters of the award-winning supernatural series.
 That being said, he teased the fans about the possibility of Nina’s return.